bymaskeli53/SimpleMathQuiz/README.md

 # SimpleMathQuiz
-this app good for kids to involve their math abilities Added when blue checbox clicked listener
+this app good for kids to improve their math abilities Added when blue checbox clicked listener